 The top two priorities/initiatives for the HCAT in SFY20 are:

 Through collaborative partnerships with project teams and organizational leaders, Organizational Change Management (OCM) ensures that end users are ready, willing, and able to adopt major changes to processes and technology in order to improve outcomes for Vermonters.

 OCM works primarily on programs and projects within the DVHA IT Portfolio, collaborating with program management, project management, and leaders from business units impacted by the program and project work.
 We serve all end users impacted by change, from DVHA staff to Vermonters and everyone in between.

 OCM works as a partner with impacted leaders and other business representatives to manage the communication, training effectiveness, organizational readiness, coaching, and sustainability efforts that will result in a successful implementation and adoption of the proposed change.

 The two priorities/initiatives for OCM in SFY20 are:

-The Operations team impacts the department by addressing daily issues that come up within the buildings for our staff.
+The Operations team impacts the department by addressing daily issues that come up within the buildings for staff.
 We educate and support staff.
-We offer consistent guidelines and procedures for the daily operational items needed in order to perform their job, as well as ensuring any discomforts or workplace safety concerns are addressed in a timely manner.
+We offer consistent guidelines and procedures for the daily operational items needed in order to perform their job, as well as ensuring any discomforts or workplace safety concerns are addressed.